csorn2544/loginregister-angular/README.md

 Using ChatGPT 3.5 to generate Server.js, Service and Components for all page.
 For practice purpose.

 # Server
-Using XAMPP MySQL+Apache to open server for Database named "activitydb" *Creating completely new database just import .sql file.
+Using XAMPP MySQL+Apache to open local server for Database named "activitydb" *Creating completely new database just import .sql file.